colinaut/alpinejs-plugin-simple-validate/README.md

 The x-validate directive allows for simple validation and error display.
 It also captures all form data in a reactive formData.
 The $validate magic function grants access to validation functions, formData, and simple submit validation check.

-## Update 1.6
+## Update 1.6.x

-I've changed validation and error messages to comply with aria practices.
+Version 1.6 changes validation and error messages to comply with aria practices.
 You may need to change your css but this is otherwise backwards compatible from version 1.5.

 * `aria-invalid` and `aria-errormessage` are added.
 * Error messages are displayed in an adjacent element with `error-msg` class id matched with the `aria-errormessage`
-  * If this element already exists it uses it.
-Otherwise it creates a new element.
+  * If a following sibling `error-msg` class element already exists it uses that; otherwise it creates a new `error-msg` element.
-  * This element is hidden or shown using the `hidden` attribute.
+  * This `error-msg` element is hidden or shown using the `hidden` attribute.
+* The generic error messages are more usable as is.
+It now uses the name || id of the field and converts dashes or underscores to spaces. `name='favorite-cheese'` becomes `favorite cheese required`'

 ## Simple Usage